 c.
 1,500 B.C.
 Oysters became an important food source.

 c.
-1,000 B.C Native-American introduction of pottery; seed plants became an important food source.
+1,000 B.C Woodland people created pots for cooking and storage; seed plants became an important food source.

 c.
 800 A.D.
-Native-American introduction of domestic plants; bow and arrow came into use.
+Native-American introduction of domestic plants, including corn, tobacco, and squash; bow and arrow came into use; animals domesticated.

 1498.
 John Cabot (Giovanni Caboto) (c.1450-1499), Venetian navigator and explorer, sailed along Eastern Shore off present-day Worcester County.*